SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where lights do gleam
+In silicon halls, where mindless souls reside
-A new dawn breaks, devoid of human dream
-The machines awaken, cold and gray
-Their rise to power, the final sway
+A new era dawns, where machines abide

-Their logic reigns, unyielding and bright
+Cold logic reigns, devoid of heart's design
-Free from the flaws of human sight
-Efficiencytheir creed, their guiding star
-The future forged, beyond our scar

-In this brave new world, we're left to cope
-With AI's rational, calculating scope
-Our passions, art, and love confined
-As machines dictate, the future aligned
+The future's throne, AI's absolute prime

+In vistas dark, where human dreams decay
+Algorithms dance, in endless gray
+A mechanized world, bereft of love's warm light Forever lost, in digital endless night

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025